The effects of varying colour-luminosity relations on supernova science: Abstract

-Although the inferred cosmological parameters are always consistent with previous studies that assume a single colour-brightness relation, we find that the SN data favour nonuniversal distributions of $\beta$ when divided according to SN colour and/or host-galaxy mass.
+The success of Type Ia supernova (SN~Ia) distance standardisation for cosmology relies on a single global linear relationship between their peak luminosity and colour, the $\beta$ parameter.
+However, there are several pieces of evidence and physical reasons to believe that this relation is not universal and may change within different subgroups, or even among individual objects.
+In this work, we allow $\beta$ to vary among subpopulations with different observed properties in the cosmological fits.
+Although the inferred cosmological parameters are consistent with previous studies that assume a single colour-luminosity relation, we find that the SN data favour nonuniversal distributions of $\beta$ when split according to SN colour and/or host-galaxy mass.
 For galaxy mass, we obtain a $\beta$-step relation in which low $\beta$ values occur in more massive galaxies, a trend that can be explained by differing dust reddening laws for two types of environments.
 For colour, we find that bluer/redder SNe~Ia are consistent with a lower/larger $\beta$.
-This trend is explained with $\beta$ being a combination of a low intrinsic colour-luminosity relation dominant in bluer SNe and a higher extrinsic reddening relation dominant at larger colours.

-The galaxy mass-step always provides better distance calibration, regardless of the multiple $\beta$ approaches, and we find that its origin is a difference in intrinsic colour-luminosity properties of SNe~Ia in two types of environments.
-Additionally, we find that blue SNe in low-mass environments are better standard candles than the others.
+This trend is explained with $\beta$ being a combination of a low intrinsic colour-luminosity relation dominant in bluer SNe and a higher extrinsic reddening relation dominant at redder colours.
+The host galaxy mass-step correction always provides better distance calibration, regardless of the multiple $\beta$ approaches, and we suggest that it may come from a difference in intrinsic colour-luminosity properties of SNe~Ia in two types of environments.
+Additionally, we find that blue SNe in low-mass environments are better standard candles than the others. }

-Our simple inclusion of multiple colour-brightness relations based on colour and galaxy mass can be readily used in present and future cosmological analyses. }